jsgoupil/quickbooks-sync/README.md

 Save the message to the database based on its ticket, `step` and `key`.
 Then retrieve it from the same keys.

 By default, if you derive from the iterator, the query is batched with 100 objects.

+The requests and responses that support an iterator implements `QbIteratorRequest` and `QbIteratorResponse`.

 ### Step X ###
 You can register other steps such as `UpdateCustomer`, `InvoiceQuery`, etc. Just make your own!